Saratoubi/Ronald-s-Tabletop-Game/README.md

 # Ronald-s-Tabletop-Game
-Damage Calculator for ronald's tabletop game.
+Just a simple Damage Calculator for Ronald's tabletop game, just a place to store versions for friends to download.